 1. Campaign Type: Choose whether you want to send a regular campaign (no expiry date) or a 'Flash Sale Campaign' (set an expiry date)

 Here's how it looks when you select 'Flash Sale Campaign'.
-You can use the date picker on the right to choose when you want the campaign to stop sending.
+You can use the date picker to choose when you want the campaign to stop sending.